 It takes more to create fine instruments than superior materials and components.
 It is the matching and seamless integration of these parts from top to bottom that distinguishes the great from the good.
 For a player, the moment begins when the string crosses the nut to emerge over the fingerboard.
 Any imperfections in the nut will influence the entire playing experience.

 As the gateway to the fingerboard, the nut must hold each string securely, so that the point of vibration begins precisely at the forward edge of the nut, yet must allow for an easy glide of the string for optimal tuning.
 If it is too high, the string action will be raised leading to inaccurate vibration length when the string is fretted.
 Too low introduces a buzz.
 The Zero Glide Classical Guitar Nut allows you to find the perfect height and string spacing.

 The kit includes one specially designed bone nut that shares the nut slot with a fret.
 Once you sand the nut to fit your slot, you can test various fret sizes to get the perfect action on your classical guitar.
 This whole process will take you less than one hour.

 The Special Classical Guitar dimensions include a 52 mm length, standard 42.5 string spacing, and a slightly offset nut slot configuration to allow for more string spacing between the High E string and the edge of the finger board.
-Nut width is 6 mm.
+Nut width is 5mm or 6 mm.